Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 1. Yoast SEO

 It’s free.
 And the best part of Yoast is that it analyses your website thoroughly and then create the sitemap.
-Once your sitemap is ready, you can further customise it using advanced settings.
+Once your sitemap is ready, you can further customize it using advanced settings.
 It can add filters to optimum level a sitemap may require.

 This is also one of the best sitemap generator tools.
 It helps you create a deep level of sitemap with pure perfection.

 This is an independent service providing XML sitemap generation.
 This is a free online sitemap generation service and does not charge anything for the first 500 pages.
-If you wish to have more than 500 pages in the sitemap, you can upgrade to the pro plan.
+If you wish to have more than 500 pages in the sitemap, then you can upgrade to the pro plan.

 This is a free WordPress plugin and can generate excellent sitemaps for your website.
-This is very user-friendly and even a newbie can understand what configurations to make in it to have better sitemap for the website.
+This is very user-friendly and even a newbie can understand easily what configurations to make in it to have better sitemap for the website.